 - I can't allow certain foods/drinks (especially nut-flavored) due to SRU-documented disability. - See me if these restrictions conflict with your own documented accommodations. - I teach using at-the-board lecture and a few activity hand-outs.
 You might also present informally. - Don't distract yourself with cell phone use or off-topic chatter during class. - Protect necessary study time outside class.
-HW in proof classes requires many hours each week. - The expectation in a typical college course is to study 2-3 hours outside class for each hour in class, because the US Dept. of Education defines ONE credit hour as "One hour of classroom or direct faculty instruction AND a minimum of two hours of out of class student work each week." - For advanced math/science courses, you should probably double/triple that. - Don't expect to complete HW the night before it's due.
-That won't succeed. - Budget enough time: Arrange jobs, family, extracurriculars, etc., to protect the time you need. - Personal Environment: I go by my middle name with friends and Dr. Miller in professional settings, so I am sensitive to what other people want to be called.
-Please let me know your preferences.
+HW in proof classes requires many hours each week. - The expectation in a typical college course is to study 2-3 hours outside class for each hour in class, because the US Dept. of Education defines ONE credit hour as "One hour of classroom or direct faculty instruction AND a minimum of two hours of out of class student work each week." - But for an advanced math/science course, double or triple that commitment. - Don't expect to complete HW only the night before.
+That won't succeed.
+Budget sufficient time! - Arrange job hours, family tasks, extracurriculars, etc., to protect the study time you need for success.

-Student Hours and Contact Info: Email: lyn.miller@sru.edu - Phone: 724-738-2878 - Office: VSC 200-B
+Contact/Office Hours: Email: lyn.miller@sru.edu - Phone: 724-738-2878 - Office: VSC 200B

-- Drop-in F2F Student Hours are: MWF 10:30-11:30 am and F 2-4pm - I can make appointments outside of listed office hours, and if my door is open, I'm available "by capture." - Course assignments are posted on our web page (not D2L) at granite.sru.edu/~lmiller . - Each day's post includes: name of topic covered, links to in-class handouts, supporting reading list, list or link of upcoming assigned problems, and due date reminders. - I only use D2L for things that need to be private: your grades, copyrighted handouts, etc. - Email is my preferred communication with you, and here are some general guidelines: - I check SRU email every weekday morning, but I am in class/meetings roughly 12:30-5 daily.
+- Drop-in F2F office hours are: MWF 9:00-10:30 am and F 3-4pm - I can make appointments outside of listed office hours, and if my door is open, I'm available "by capture." - Course assignments are posted on our web page (not D2L) at granite.sru.edu/ \sim lmiller . - Each day's post includes: name of topic covered, links to in-class handouts, supporting reading list, list or link of upcoming assigned problems, and due date reminders. - I only use D2L for things that need to be private: your grades, copyrighted handouts, etc. - Email is my preferred communication with you, and here are some general guidelines: - I check SRU email every weekday morning, but I am in class/meetings roughly 12:30-5 daily.
 I can check afternoon emails when I end the day around 5-6pm.

-- I try to acknowledge emails that same day, but may need another 1-2 business days to take action, depending on time of day, other responsibilities, and whether anyone else must be looped in. - Evenings/weekends, I try to model professional boundaries and etiquette: neither you nor I should expect replies to after-hours emails, unless we've made prior arrangements. - I will notify everyone ASAP about any unexpected issues; I ask that you do the same (absence, etc.).
+- I try to acknowledge emails that same day, but may need another 1-2 business days to take action, depending on time of day, other responsibilities, and whether anyone else must be looped in. - Evenings/weekends, I try to model professional boundaries and etiquette: neither you nor I should expect replies to after-hours emails, unless we've made prior arrangements. - I will notify everyone ASAP about any unexpected issues for the class; I ask that you do the same (absence, etc.).